vohvelikissa/juice-crush/README.md

 Exactly the same and equivalent variable called destructiongrid_storage_2D_array has been created to be initially empty and then to be a marker for which squares need to be removed and then filled with both gravity magic and regeneration of candies.

 ## Reasongings for why the functions are the way that they are

+### candygrid.c
+the following functions are written in the candygrid c file.

 ### ft_empty_candy_grid
 Created the function ft_empty_candy_grid() to avoid any issues that might at some point come from any data that has been left behind to the 2D array that is candygrid_storage_2D_array.
 The function and the array are both stored in the candygrid operations c file.
 The function just goes through every "square" in the "grid" that is the 2D array that was just mentioned in the text before this almost incoherent rambling that I call a README.md and just replaces everything with a ' '.